 this course |

 Transfer of any successfully completed course from one participating institution to another is guaranteed in cases where the course to be transferred is equivalent to one offered by the receiving institution.
 Equivalencies are established by the same prefix and last three digits and comparable faculty credentials at both institutions.
 For example, ENC 1101 is offered at a community college.
 The same course is offered at a state university as ENC 2101.
-A student who has successfully completed ENC 1101 at the community college is guaranteed to receive transfer credit for ENC 2101 at the state university if the student transfers.
+A student who has successfully completed ENC 1101 at a Florida College System institution is guaranteed to receive transfer credit for ENC 2101 at the state university if the student transfers.
 The student cannot be required to take ENC 2101 again since ENC 1101 is equivalent to ENC 2101.
 Transfer credit must be awarded for successfully completed equivalent courses and used by the receiving institution to determine satisfaction of requirements by transfer students on the same basis as credit awarded to the native students.
 It is the prerogative of the receiving institution, however, to offer transfer credit for courses successfully completed that have not been designated as equivalent.
-NOTE: Credit generated at institutions on the quarter-term system may not transfer the equivalent number of credits to institutions on the semester-term system.
-For example, 4.0 quarter hours often transfers as 2.67 semester hours.

 Section 1007.24(7), Florida Statutes, states:

-"Any student who transfers among postsecondary institutions that are fully accredited by a regional or national accrediting agency recognized by the United States Department of Education and that participate in the statewide course numbering system shall be awarded credit by the receiving institution for courses satisfactorily completed by the student at the previous institutions.
+Any student who transfers among postsecondary institutions that are fully accredited by a regional or national accrediting agency recognized by the United States Department of Education and that participate in the statewide course numbering system shall be awarded credit by the receiving institution for courses satisfactorily completed by the student at the previous institutions.
 Credit shall be awarded if the courses are judged by the appropriate statewide course numbering system faculty committees representing school districts, public postsecondary educational institutions, and participating nonpublic postsecondary educational institutions to be academically equivalent to courses offered at the receiving institution, including equivalency of faculty credentials, regardless of the public or nonpublic control of the previous institution.
 The Department of Education shall ensure that credits to be accepted by a receiving institution are generated in courses for which the faculty possess credentials that are comparable to those required by the accrediting association of the receiving institution.
 The award of credit may be limited to courses that are entered in the statewide course numbering system.
-Credits awarded pursuant to this subsection shall satisfy institutional requirements on the same basis as credits awarded to native students."
+Credits awarded pursuant to this subsection shall satisfy institutional requirements on the same basis as credits awarded to native students.

-Since the initial implementation of the SCNS, specific disciplines or types of courses have been excepted from the guarantee of transfer for equivalent courses.
+Since the initial implementation of the SCNS, specific disciplines or types of courses have been excluded from the guarantee of transfer for equivalent courses.
 These include courses that must be evaluated individually or courses in which the student must be evaluated for mastery of skill and technique.
 The following courses are exceptions to the general rule for course equivalencies and may not transfer.
 Transferability is at the discretion of the receiving institution.

-A. Courses not offered by the receiving institution.
+- Courses not offered by the receiving institution.

-E. Graduate courses.
+- Graduate courses.

 Please consult the Course Descriptions section of the catalog for specific course information.